 From time to time we seek and are awarded grants or perform work under grants awarded to third-party collaborators from which we derive revenue.
-As of March 31, 2011, we have been awarded two grants from The Michael J. Fox Foundation for Parkinson's Research, or MJFF.
-One of the grants is to fund preclinical research involving the use of compounds that modulate NNRs to address Levodopa-induced abnormal involuntary movements, known as dyskinesias, and we have received aggregate payments of \$641,000 from MJFF since August 2009 in connection with this grant.
-The other grant is to fund research to identify NNR-related biomarkers relevant to Parkinson's disease, and we have received an aggregate of \$304,000 from MJFF in connection with this grant.
+As of June 30, 2011, we have an active grant from The Michael J. Fox Foundation for Parkinson's Research, or MJFF, to fund preclinical research involving the use of compounds that modulate NNRs to address Levodopa-induced abnormal involuntary movements, known as dyskinesias.
+We have received aggregate payments of \$641,000 from MJFF since August 2009 in connection with this grant.
+In addition, in July 2011, we received notice from MJFF that we had been awarded a separate grant to fund additional research in the same area.
+Based on the terms of the grant, we expect to receive \$500,000 over a one-year period.